 Upon completion of the IT&SP, the FSS Coordinator will prepare the Family's FSS Contract of Participation.
 The FSS Contract includes the effective date, term, responsibilities of the Family and BHA and provisions for establishing an escrow account.
 Both the Contract and the IT&SP are explained by the FSS Coordinator who also obtains any release of Information forms necessary to monitor the plan and contract.
-The IT&SP and FSS Contract are signed by both the Head of Household and the FSS Coordinator.
+The IT&SP and FSS Coordinator.
 The term of the FSS Contract is for five years and may be extended for up to two years.